Frequently Asked Questions from Transfer Students

 When can I meet with an admissions counselor to discuss the transfer process?

-Shippensburg Admissions Counselors visit most community colleges in Pennsylvania and Maryland each semester.
+SU Counselors visit many community colleges in Pennsylvania and Maryland each semester.

-If you attend a community college, please contact your Transfer Office for more information about Shippensburg or visit a Counselor when he or she visits your college.
+If you attend a community college, please contact your Transfer Office for more information about SU or visit a counselor when he or she visits your college.

-If you are transferring from a college or university not listed or are unable to visit with an Admissions representative at one of the scheduled times, please contact the Office of Admissions for a phone appointment or campus visit.
+If you are transferring from a college or university not listed or are unable to visit with an Admissions representative at one of the scheduled times, please schedule an appointment to meet with the SU transfer coordinator.

 When will I be assigned an advisor?